joelparkerhenderson/care-plan/doc/stages-of-care/index.md

 - [ ] **Celebrate.** Celebrate your loved one's life and legacy, cherishing shared moments and lessons as sources of comfort and connection.

+## Stage 7: Complete the legacy

+- [ ] **Execute Legal Documents.** Ensure wills, trusts, and other legal documents are in order, executing them according to your loved one's wishes.

+- [ ] **Settle the Estate.** Work with an estate attorney or executor to manage the distribution of assets, resolve any debts, and complete other necessary financial tasks.

+- [ ] **Honor Memories.** Take time to organize and distribute personal belongings in a way that honors your loved one's memory, perhaps by donating items to charity or sharing special mementos with family and friends.

+- [ ] **Create a Legacy Project.** Consider establishing a scholarship, planting a memorial garden, or starting a charitable fund in your loved one's name to keep their spirit alive and benefiting others.

+- [ ] **Reflect and Share Stories.** Use the "Memory Moment" to gather with those who knew your loved one best.
+Share stories, photos, and memories that celebrate their life and legacy.

+- [ ] **Continue self-care.** Continue to prioritize self-care and seek support from friends, family, or professionals as you navigate this final stage of caregiving.